 Digital skills project to protect thousands of jobs

-A scheme to help people and companies embrace the digital revolution has been launched in the West Milands with the aim of protecting thousands of jobs at risk from the impact of Covid-19.
+A scheme to protect thousands of jobs by embracing the digital revolution has been launched.

-The new foundation certificate in digital skills, which is being funded by the West Midlands Combined Authority, will give individuals access to a series of online master classes that will equip them with the fundamentals of digital transformation, artificial intelligence, robotic process automation and smart thinking.
+A foundation certificate in digital skills, funded by the West Midlands Combined Authority, will give individuals access to a series of online masterclasses on the fundamentals of digital transformation, artificial intelligence, robotic process automation and smart thinking.

+Learners are also able to access three more virtual presentations covering anything from 'art means business' and 'exceptional leadership', to working from home and an insight into electric vehicles.

-More than 2000 people from across the region have already signed up, with thousands more free places available for individuals looking to upskill and firms keen to redeploy members of staff to other areas of their business.
+More than 2,000 from across the region have already signed up, with thousands more free places available for individuals looking to upskill and firms keen to redeploy staff to other areas of their business.

-“There’s a lot of uncertainty in the Black Country and Shropshire at the moment and we want to do everything we can to equip people with the type of skills companies are increasingly looking for,” explained Matthew Snelson, managing director of Scale and Scope.
+Matthew Snelson, managing director of Scale and Scope, said: “There’s a lot of uncertainty in the Black Country, Staffordshire and Shropshire at the moment and we want to do everything we can to equip people with the type of skills companies are increasingly looking for,”

-He continued: “It’s like the ‘Netfix’ of digital skills courses, with participants able to log-in and take four mandatory courses and three master classes to suit their specific role or interests, in order to secure the certificate.
+“It’s like the ‘Netfix’ of digital skills courses, with participants able to log-in and take four mandatory courses and three masterclasses to suit their specific role or interests, in order to secure the certificate.

-“We’re targeted two main groups –people out of work and looking to make themselves more employable for new opportunities and companies who are embracing digital transformation and need to upskill workers in order to keep them in jobs.”
+“We’re targeting two main groups – people out of work and looking to make themselves more employable for new opportunities, and companies embracing digital transformation that need to upskill workers in order to keep them in jobs.”

 The digital foundation skills certificate can be completed over the next three months and at a time that is convenient for participants, with people encouraged to sign up by the end of September.